 See also: Policy for the use of libraries spaces for non-libraries events (pdf)

 All vacancies listed on this page are currently open.

-- Director of Libraries (pdf)
+- Associate Director for Collections (pdf)

-- Collections Strategist (Arts & Humanities) – Collections Strategy and Management (pdf)
+- Collections Strategist, Arts & Humanities – Collections Strategy and Management (pdf)

 The MIT Libraries maintain membership in the following organizations: